Q: Can I visit the College of Law?

 A: A student who wishes to seek a particular focus during their time at the College of Law may work with a faculty member who teaches in that particular area to develop an Individualized Program of Concentrated Study.
 The faculty member will work with the student to sequence courses for the student to gain maximum benefit and experiences for the student in that area.

 Q: Will I be able to get any practical or clinical experience while at Nebraska?

 A: The College of Law currently offers four in-house clinics taught by full-time resident faculty members – a Civil Clinic, Criminal Clinic, Immigration Clinic and an Entrepreneurship Clinic.
 Each individual clinic allows students to gain insight into the day-to-day life of an attorney in those fields.
 Students are eligible for the clinics once they have reached senior standing (60 credit hours).
 Clinic participants manage all aspects of the cases with supervision from the resident faculty members – they appear in court, participate in negotiations, meet with clients, and draft legal documents.
 We have even had students argue in front of the Nebraska Supreme Court as part of their clinical experience!

 Q: What kinds of classes can upper class students take?

 A: There are four required classes you must take as an upper class student.
-Those classes are Constitutional Law, Legal Profession, your choice of a seminar course, and your choice of a professional skills course.
-Beyond those four classes, students are free to chose their classes and make their schedules as they want it to be.
+Those classes are Constitutional Law, Legal Profession, your choice of a seminar course, and six credit hours of professional skills coursework.
+Beyond those requirements, students are free to chose their classes and make their schedules as they want it to be.
 The list of upper class courses is here.

 Q: Are there any Study Abroad opportunities?